Please review this information before you submit an order form or a contact form.

 If you do not have access to a copy of the book and are not working in an art program which has access to the swatch books, please use CMYK colors and they will be auto-matched in the mockup process.

-Please note that colors will be matched as closely as possible, but due to how different stages in production may impact coloring, exact color matches are not guaranteed.
+Please note that colors will be matched as closely as possible, but due to how different stages in production may impact coloring, exact color matches are not guaranteed and a variance of up to 10% is considered acceptable.
 Colors may also shift slightly on re-orders.

 WHAT COLORS CAN I USE IN MY FILES FOR PIN PRODUCTION?